2026 - 2027 Season

 St. Luke’s Lutheran Church, Waukesha

 One of the Philharmonic’s great traditions, the annual Waukesha JanBoree concert is the perfect way to introduce young people to the delights of classical music!
-This year, we travel to the heavens -- all with the help of gorgeous, out-of-this-world music from some of history’s greatest composers.
+This year, we take a musical journey, accompanied by lions, elephants, turtles and more friends from the Animal Kingdom.

 Children are Free